Distance Learning General Information

 How does lecture capture work, and what will I be able to view in the lectures?

-Most of the time at UAHuntsville, we record (capture) live classes using advanced media encoding software from Mediasite to consolidate audio and video lectures alongside materials presented by faculty members.
+Most of the time at UAH, we record (capture) live classes using advanced media encoding software from Panopto to consolidate audio and video lectures alongside materials presented by faculty members.
 Our unique lecture capture system allows any content presented in class to be captured and made available to you through our server.
 These materials may include slideshows such as PowerPoint, demonstrated documents such as drawings or excerpts from textbooks, audio and/or video media clips, SmartBoard and Sympodium annotations, as well as many other technology inputs.
-Synchronization of this content is completed and the captured lectures are placed online for asynchronous viewing via Mediasite.
+Synchronization of this content is completed and the captured lectures are placed online for asynchronous viewing via Panopto.
 You have the option to watch content as many times as you need, and at any time after the lecture has completed.
+Some classes may also be available for downloading and livestreaming, based on the settings applied by your professor.
+Additionally, you will be able to bookmark as well as add notes to each of your sessions.

-What features are available through Mediasite when viewing a Webcast (live streamed) event?
+What features are available through Panopto when viewing a Webcast (live streamed) event?

-See the Live Stream Interaction Options handout for more information on these options.
+See the XXX for more information on these options.
 If you are interested in seeing your class live, contact your professor to request this option.
-(Please note that you may also view polls that have been completed, view linked documents, and submit questions when viewing videos on-demand/asynchronously, provided that these tools are enabled in your event).
+(Please note that you may also view polls that have been completed, view linked documents, and submit questions when viewing videos on-demand/asynchronously, if these tools are enabled in your event).

-Angel is the course management system used by the UAHuntsville Campus.
+Angel is the course management system used by the UAH Campus.
 Many of our DL faculty members may use this system to post syllabi, collect assignments, and distribute documents, among other uses.
-If you need assistance with use of this system with your DL classes, please contact the Technical Assistance Group (TAG):
+If you need assistance with use of this system with your DL classes, please contact the OIT Help Desk:

 Phone: (256) 824-3333